ethyca/fides/docs/fides/docs/saas_connectors/saas_config.md

           - name: placeholder
             identity: email
 ```
 Some endpoints might not have any external dependencies on `identity` or Dataset `reference` values.
-The way the fidesops [graph traversal](../guides/query_execution.md) interprets this is as an unreachable collection.
+The way the Fides [graph traversal](../guides/query_execution.md) interprets this is as an unreachable collection.
 At this time, the way to mark this as reachable is to include a `param_value` with an identity or a reference.

-In the future we plan on having collections like these still be considered reachable even without this placeholder (the param_value name is not relevant, we just chose placeholder for this example).
+In the future, collections like these will still be considered reachable even without this placeholder.